Last Caress

 "Last Caress" is a song by American punk rock band Misfits, first released on their 1980 EP Beware.
 Written by vocalist Glenn Danzig, the song was later included on the compilation album Collection II, released in 1995, as well as on the album Static Age, which was recorded in 1978 but not released in its entirety until 1996.

-"Last Caress" is commonly considered to be one of the Misfits' greatest songs, and has been covered by a number of artists, including Metallica and NOFX.
+"Last Caress" is commonly considered to be one of the Misfits' greatest songs, and has been covered by a number of artists, including NOFX, AFI, and Metallica.
 The Metallica version, a medley titled "Last Caress/Green Hell", has achieved notoriety in its own right.

 Background and release

 "Last Caress" first appeared as the final track on the Misfits' EP Beware, released in January 1980.
 The song was almost not included on the EP, as writer and vocalist Glenn Danzig was dissatisfied with the quality of the recording, but then-Misfits guitarist Bobby Steele convinced him to include it.

 The song was later included on the Misfits' album Static Age, which was recorded in 1978 but not issued in its entirety until the release of the boxed set The Misfits in 1996.
 The song was later included on the compilation album Collection II, released in 1995.
 A live version of "Last Caress" was also included on the 1998 album Evillive II.

 Since reforming the band without original vocalist Glenn Danzig, Jerry Only had changed the lyrics of the song to omit references to rape and infanticide, and eventually removed "Last Caress" from the Misfits' live set altogether.
 In a 2015 interview, Only cited seeing a television news piece about a couple raping, beating and starving their infant daughter to death as his reason for deleting Danzig's original "Last Caress" lyrics.
 After Danzig rejoined, the band has continued to play the song with all the original lyrics intact.